Big Science (Laurie Anderson album): Reception

+Big Science was widely praised on release, largely riding the success of “O Superman” and Anderson’s reputation in the art world.
+Reviewers mostly treated it as an ambitious, high-prestige crossover that brought performance art and experimental composition into pop culture—even if in so doing, it vexed categories of genre.

+Legacy

 Slant Magazine listed the album at #44 on its list of "Best Albums of the 1980s."
 In 2018, Pitchfork listed the album at #22 on its list of the "200 Best Albums of the 1980s."